Important Dates & Information:

 STEM-Designated Degree Program

 The Master of Science in Architecture Design and Research degree is an approved field of study within the U.S. government’s official STEM fields list.
-Practical work experience in your field of study, typically after completion of a degree for a maximum of 29 months (12 months of “regular” OPT with a 17-month extension possible).
+When a student earns a degree in a field on the STEM fields list, he/she may be eligible for the 24-month Optional Practical Training (OPT) extension.
+OPT is defined as practical work experience in your field of study after completion of a degree.
+With a STEM degree, a student's "regular" OPT of 12 months may be extended for an additional 24 months.
 For further details regarding STEM extensions contact the International Center.